- Precertification requirements

 - Helpful tips for ordering physicians

-- To determine if your patient’s plan requires precertification for these three tests, please look for “Outpatient Procedures” listed on the back of their Cigna ID card.
+- To determine if your patient’s plan requires precertification for these tests, please look for “Outpatient Procedures” listed on the back of their Cigna ID card.

 - If you call us to precertify these genetic tests, we will remind you that genetic counseling should be performed by a participating independent board-certified genetic counselor or clinical geneticist prior to any service being performed.

 - Blood or specimens should not be collected until after the precertification request is made, the genetics professional has made a recommendation regarding the test, and we have approved the precertification request.